DasLab/big_library_design/README.md

 ### Creating library for M2Seq (all single-mutants)

 ```
-python prepare_library.py --m2seq -i examples/example_WT.fasta -o examples/m2seq_ex_output/example --Pmax_noninteract 0.15 --Pmin_paired 0.7 --Pavg_paired 0.8 --Pmin_unpaired 0.6 --Pmin_unpaired 0.8 --save_bpp_fig 1 --save_image_folder examples/m2seq_ex_output/figs/
+python -m big_library_design --m2seq -i examples/example_WT.fasta -o examples/m2seq_ex_output/example --Pmax_noninteract 0.15 --Pmin_paired 0.7 --Pavg_paired 0.8 --Pmin_unpaired 0.6 --Pmin_unpaired 0.8 --save_bpp_fig 1 --save_image_folder examples/m2seq_ex_output/figs/
 ```

 Example output is in `examples/m2seq_ex_output`, note you should expect to see the same mutants in the region of interest, but you should not expect to see same pads or barcodes.
-Only 1 example base-pair-probability matrix figure is uploaded to this github, but this call will generate one for every sequence in the libaray.
+Only 1 example base-pair-probability matrix figure is uploaded to this github, but this call will generate one for every sequence in the library.

 ### Creating library with all single-mutants and select double

 ```
-python prepare_library.py --m2seq_with_double -i examples/example_WT.fasta -o examples/double_ex_output/example --Pmax_noninteract 0.15 --Pmin_paired 0.7 --Pavg_paired 0.8 --Pmin_unpaired 0.6 --Pmin_unpaired 0.8 --doublemut 20-23.24-28 56.82,90 130,140.150-151 --save_bpp_fig 1 --save_image_folder examples/double_ex_output/figs/
+python -m big_library_design --m2seq_with_double -i examples/example_WT.fasta -o examples/double_ex_output/example --Pmax_noninteract 0.15 --Pmin_paired 0.7 --Pavg_paired 0.8 --Pmin_unpaired 0.6 --Pmin_unpaired 0.8 --doublemut 20-23.24-28 56.82,90 130,140.150-151 --save_bpp_fig 1 --save_image_folder examples/double_ex_output/figs/
 ```

 Example output is in `examples/double_ex_output`, note you should expect to see the same mutants in the region of interest, but you should not expect to see same pads or barcodes.
-Only 1 example base-pair-probability matrix figure is uploaded to this github, but this call will generate one for every sequence in the libaray.
+Only 1 example base-pair-probability matrix figure is uploaded to this github, but this call will generate one for every sequence in the library.